30 April 2017

 The most immediate impact of Westpac’s climate change policy announcement on Friday was that it took them out of the running as a potential lender to the Adani Carmichael coal mine, making Westpac the 19th bank to either distance itself publicly from Galilee Basin coal export projects, or introduce policies that prohibit financing the Carmichael mine.

-But there’s more to Westpac’s new policy, which can be accessed here, than the blow to Adani’s coal export plans, and here we examine more closely what Friday’s announcement means for Westpac’s future climate change action.
+But there’s more to Westpac’s new policy than the blow to Adani’s coal export plans, and here we examine more closely what Friday’s announcement means for Westpac’s future climate change action.

 A framework for action